run-ai/docs/docs/admin/workloads/submitting-workloads.md

          1. Toggle the switch to allow the workspace to exceed the project's quota.
          2. Set the backoff limit before workload failure, this can be changed, if necessary.
 Use integers only.
 (Default = 6, maximum = 100, minimum = 0).
          3. Press *Auto-deletion* to delete the training automatically when it either completes or fails.
 You can configure the timeframe in days, hours, minuets, and seconds.
-If the timeframe is set to 0, the training will be deleted immediately after it completes or fails.
+If the timeframe is set to 0, the training will be deleted immediately after it completes or fails. (default = 30 days)
          4. Press *Annotation* to a name and value to annotate the training.
 Repeat this step to add multiple annotations.
          5. Press *Label* to a name and value to label the training.
 Repeat this step to add multiple labels.